pseusys/follow_the_drow/README.md

 File loader node accepts data from files (DROW dataset format).
 It outputs the data as a single message (`raw_data.msg`) into "raw data" topic and also publishes annotated data as `detection.msg` messages.
-It calculates detection angles and transforms measures to cartesian points.
+It calculates detection angles and transforms raw measures to polar coordinates.
 As for annotations, it publishes annotations only for the annotated scans (every 5th scan in DROW dataset).

 File loader constructor accepts dataset name (DROW dataset is divided into train, val and test sets, default: test) and `persons_only` boolean parameter (default: false).